 1. First consult with the person against whom the complaint is being brought and try to work out a solution.

-2. If unsuccessful, ask the Creative Minds Early Childhood Education Certificate Program (CMECECP) Student Affairs Team Lead to help facilitate the process of working out a solution.
+2. If unsuccessful, ask the Creative Minds Early Childhood Education Certificate Program (CMECECP) Student Affairs Team Lead or designate to help facilitate the process of working out a solution.
 Student Affairs will help you draft a complaint letter if you need help.
 All complaints must be made in writing and addressed to Creative Minds Early Childhood Education Certificate Program Director.

 3. A CMECECP response will provide the name, title and email of the individual responsible for making the initial determination and, if applicable, the name, title and email of the individual responsible for the reconsideration.
 It will also include the name, title and email of the individual(s) making a determination if that person is absent or named in the complaint.